 However, if your diet does not permit the intake of wheat groats, white rice, or other grains is perfectly fine.

-What is bulgur made from?
+What is bulgur wheat rice?

 Bulgur is made from partially crushed and parboiled grains.
 It has been cultivated and enjoyed as food as early as 4,000 years ago.
 Moreover, it can be from different kinds of grains or wheat species.